 You’ll develop a signature style that sets your work apart as you refine your editing skills.
 Whether it’s the dramatic flair of long exposures or the clarity of daytime shots, your post-processing choices are the final, critical step in your creative expression.

 Hovering above the bustling streets and neon glow of the Las Vegas Strip, I am in awe of the view that unfolds beneath my drone.
-It’s a photographer’s dream, where the city’s vibrancy meets the sky’s serenity.
+It’s a photographer’s dream, where the city’s vibrancy meets the serenity of the sky.
 Here, the challenge is not finding beauty but capturing its essence.

 Composition is critical; each frame should tell a story of this electric city.
 I start with the iconic landmarks, ensuring the Bellagio fountains are mid-dance and the Eiffel Tower replica pierces the skyline.
 The neon lights offer a kaleidoscope of colors that demand attention in every shot.